-School health services program exist to protect and maintain each child's health.
 To assist us in this task, a health-aide and/or registered nurse is on duty at All Saints School daily.
-They conduct screenings in the areas of hearing, vision, and posture.
-The health-aide/nurse provides immediate care for those who become ill or injured during school hours.
+The health-aide will provide immediate care for those who become ill or injured during school hours.
 This care is not to be intended as a substitute for medical care.
-State law prohibits nurses and health-aides from practicing medicine, which includes making medical diagnoses of illness and injuries and prescribing medication.
+State law prohibits nurses and healthaides from practicing medicine, which includes making medical diagnoses of illness and injuries and prescribing medication.
 This is a physician's responsibility.

-The health-aide/nurse is a liaison between educational and medical personnel.
-It is essential that parents keep the health-aide informed about their child's medical conditions.
-A physician's report gives a more complete account of medical conditions and what measures that need to be taken in emergencies.
+The health-aide is a liaison between educational and medical personnel.
+It is essential that parents keep the health-aide informed about their child's medical condition.
+A physician's report gives a more complete account of conditions and what measures need to be taken.
 The parents need to request this report from the physician.